AdaCore/training_material/courses/gnatsas/check_040_lkql.rst

     * Includes definitions of typical functions like ``print`` and ``children``

 ----------------------------
-Testing LKQL with its REPL
+Testing LKQL with Its REPL
 ----------------------------

 * LKQL has an interactive REPL *(Read-Eval-Print-Loop)*